magento/devdocs/src/guides/v2.4/graphql/queries/product-review-ratings-metadata.md

 The `productReviewRatingsMetadata` query returns the active ratings attributes and the values each rating can have.
 In Luma, these values are one star through five stars.

+Use the [`createProductReview` mutation]({{page.baseurl}}/graphql/mutations/create-product-review.html) to add a product review.

 ## Syntax

 `productReviewRatingsMetadata: ProductReviewRatingsMetadata!`

 ## Example usage

 The following query returns the metadata for all active ratings attributes.
+In this example, the default `Rating` attribute has been renamed to `Overall`, and the `Quality` and `Value` attributes have been enabled.

 **Request:**